-Believe it or not, I find that there is a little bit in Calvinism to agree with, particularly their take on free will.
+Believe it or not, I find that there is a little bit in Calvinism to agree with, particularly their take on the sovereignty of God.
 There are some points where we disagree, though, what with me being a Universalist and all, so I thought I’d give my Universalist take on TULIP:

 1. Total Mortality and Grace: Mortality has passed on to all of us, thanks to Adam’s sin, and because of that mortality, so has sin.
 But where sin increases, grace superexceeds, so every sin has already been taken care of, and all of humanity has already been ontologically saved (or has been saved from an absolute perspective) because Christ died for our sins, was entombed, and was roused the third day.